 Poor mental wellbeing is typically the result of a combination of individual vulnerabilities, social factors and environmental triggers.
 Men are more at risk than women, and people living in rural areas are in more danger of suicide A difficult work situation could exacerbate other issues in someone’s life — whether a relationship breakdown, financial stress, bereavement, genetic predisposition to depression, substance abuse, isolation or sexual harassment.

-There are various programs in place through federal and state government, non-profits and private companies, but there is a lack of consistency, and some are far ahead of others.
-The experts say we need workers to prioritise their mental health and that of those around them, employers to create a supportive culture with universal support on an ongoing basis and structural change within industries, with the assistance of government.
+There are various programs in place through federal and state governments, non-profits, and private companies, but there is a lack of consistency, and some are far ahead of others.
+The experts say we need workers to prioritize their mental health and that of those around them, employers to create a supportive culture with universal support on an ongoing basis and structural change within industries, with the assistance of government.
 Vitally, we need to remove the culture of shame and be willing to address mental health as we would any other problem.

 Donesafe can offer you a solution to help identify employees with mental health issues and to help them win the battle against it.

-It is estimated that every dollar spent on effective workplace mental health actions may generate $2.30 in benefits to an organisation — $2.3 return on investment.
+It is estimated that every dollar spent on effective workplace mental health actions may generate $2.30 in benefits to an organization — $2.3 return on investment.

 Talk to Donesafe today.

 For a paperless, jargon-free business safety solution that you can manage from your phone, click here to get in contact and ask about how you can try Donesafe for FREE or visit our features page to find out more.